Complete Golf Store Business Logo

 Golf Simulator Technology

-Nowadays, there are three main detection technologies used in golf simulators: Infrared, Photo-metric, and Radar Doppler.
+Nowadays, there are three main detection technologies used in simulators: Infrared, Photometric, and Doppler Radar.
+Some high-end units combine more than one type of technology to enhance their tracking capabilities.

 Infrared-based golf simulators are the cheapest.
-They use infrared lights (sensors) to detect the movement of the ball and clubhead during your golf shots.
+They use infrared sensors to detect the movement of the ball and clubhead during your shots.
 However, this type of technology is relatively less accurate (compared to other types).
+It is usually used in conjunction with other technologies.

-Radar Doppler-based golf simulators use radar doppler technology to detect ball and club movement.
+Radar Doppler-based golf sims use Doppler Radar technology to track ball and club movement.
 As a result, they are much more accurate (and expensive) than Infrared ones.
 This type of technology uses a microwave signal that bounces off a specific object and accurately determines its velocity.

-Photo-metric simulators are camera-based devices.
+Photometric simulators are camera-based devices.
 They use high-speed cameras to detect everything related to your swing and provide instant feedback and precise measurements.
-This type of technology is more suited for smaller spaces, which makes it perfect for indoor systems.
+This type of technology is more suited for smaller spaces, which makes it perfect for Indoor Simulator Systems.

 Golf Simulator Quality

-On the other hand, cheaper golf simulator packages need to make compromises and cut corners so as to keep the production (and selling) costs as low as possible.
+On the other hand, cheaper golf simulator packages need to make compromises and cut corners to keep the production (and selling) costs as low as possible.
 The components of the package can be of relatively lower quality.
-Also, affordable, entry-level simulators (Optishot 2 as an example) usually opt for the cheapest available detection technology (Infrared), which is less accurate.
+Also, affordable, entry-level simulators (Optishot 2 as an example) usually opt for the cheapest available detection technology (Infrared), which is a tad less accurate.

 Launch Monitor Settings